dggbond/nesbox/README.md

 # flutter_nes
 A nes emulator written in dart.
-You can use it in your flutter app.
+I write this project for fun and learn how nes emulator(hardwares) works.
+I highly recommend that you write your own emulator, because it's so interesting.

 ## Getting Started